 Trains are linear, meaning one car in front of another, so you may have to walk through a few cars to get to the one you desire.

-The isles of trains are narrow and do not allow people walking in opposite directions to pass at the same time.
-At times, if you have two seats to yourself, people may step into “your space” for a second to let another pass.
+The isles of trains are narrow and do not allow people to walk in opposite directions.
+Sometimes, people may step into “your space” for a second to let another pass.

 Smoking and Marijuana

 The City of New Orleans prohibits smoking or vaping along with all Amtrak trains.